Skip to content

 Audit

-Work through Phases 0 through 8 in sequence — declaring the target-type bucket in Phase 0, rating sources in Phase 1, running the Fallacy Firewall in Phase 2, classifying contradictions in Phase 4, and (where the bucket warrants it) running the four-phase propagation trace ANCHOR → INHERIT → COMPOUND → ARRIVE in Phase 5.
+Work through the mode’s nine phases in order — declaring the target-type bucket up front, rating sources against the Admiralty Code, running the Fallacy Firewall, classifying contradictions against the eight-type taxonomy, and (where the bucket warrants it) running the four-phase propagation trace ANCHOR → INHERIT → COMPOUND → ARRIVE.
 For each phase, apply the corresponding prompt set from the production library.
-Record findings in the claim registry.
-Flag every unverified anchor point before proceeding.
+Record findings in the claim registry, and flag every unverified anchor point before proceeding.

 03